enzoampil/fastquant/README.md

 ## Features
 1. Easily access historical stock data
-2. Backtest trading strategies with only 3 lines of code
+2. Backtest and optimize trading strategies with only 3 lines of code

 <sup>`*` - Both Yahoo Finance and Philippine stock data data are accessible straight from fastquant<sup>